 With over a decade's past experience in various community roles - Chairman of a conservation committee, Director of a residents' association, Board of Trustees of a heritage charity, and a school governor - Mark first stood for public office in 1998 and was eventually elected a London Borough Councillor in 2002, in one of the most affluent parts of London, Harrow on the Hill.
 He topped the poll and denied Labour absolute control of the Council for the next four years.

-He was quickly promoted, being made Chief Whip three months into his first term, a role which he served in for three years, and then in 2005 was appointed Chairman of the scrutiny select committee on children and young people.
+He was quickly promoted, being made Chief Whip three months into his first term, a role he served in for three years, and then in 2005 was appointed Chairman of the Scrutiny Committee on Children and Young People.
 In 2006 he was re-elected by the people of Harrow with an increased majority and in May 2007 was promoted to Chairman of the influential Performance and Finance Scrutiny Committee, which oversaw the Council's £620 million budget.

 In July 2007 he was selected in an open primary as the Conservative Parliamentary Candidate for the Manchester constituency of Stretford and Urmston.
 Mark fought various campaigns such as saving Trafford General's maternity unit and having David Cameron visit the hospital in January 2008, stopping the Manchester congestion charge, and helping to win medication funding for local residents in a high profile case in 2007.
 After two and a half years as candidate, and changing business commitments in London at the height of the recession, the distance to Manchester became an issue.
 Mark announced he would step down in October 2009.